Experiencing a cyber attack or security breach? Contact Incident Response Team!

 When was the last time you considered your cybersecurity budget?
 With more and more businesses transferring to an online model, many companies are transitioning to a fully cloud-reliant infrastructure system.
 As the modern economy moves from paper and pen to code-based solutions and system integrations, the need for cybersecurity continuously increases every day.
 Whether it be a SaaS business, an eCommerce storefront, or any other enterprise, a realistic and detailed examination needs to be conducted regarding your cybersecurity budget.

 The average cybersecurity breach cost $8.64 million in 2020, however, proactive measures can successfully prevent many of today’s cyberattacks.
-Businesses are beginning to realize that cybersecurity investment isn’t a luxury or nice add-on, but rather a real investment in their financial future and internal stability.
+Businesses are beginning to realize that cybersecurity investment isn’t a luxury or nice add-on, but rather a real investment in their financial future, internal stability, and business growth.

-As many businesses are assessing their budget, cybersecurity is a large area of discussion.
-The importance and value of Chief Information Security Officers and IT departments have never been more clear.
+As many businesses are assessing their budgets, cybersecurity is a significant area of discussion.
+The importance and value of Chief Information Security Officers and IT departments have never been more clear, given the increasing cyber threats.
 Due to this, businesses are looking to bolster their cybersecurity presence and plan — translating to greater financial investment in resources and technology.
-Regardless of size and budget constraints, any business can and must find room for an active cybersecurity strategy.
-Due to consumer habits, economic trends, and B2B relations, digital business is unavoidable.
-The future is now, and businesses will continue to see the worth and value of cybersecurity planning.
+Regardless of size and budget constraints, any business can and must find room for an active cybersecurity strategy and create a cybersecurity budget.
+Why?
+Between consumer habits, economic trends, and B2B relations, digital business is unavoidable.
+The future is now, and businesses will continue to see the worth and value of cybersecurity planning in mitigating cyber threats.

-In addition, there is the concern for compliance.
-In this regard, many regulations dictate the security budget.
+Many regulations dictate the cybersecurity budget in certain sectors.
 In the healthcare sector, HIPAA defines strict data privacy and security requirements to protect individuals’ medical records and other personal health information.
-To meet these requirements and avoid hefty fines, a cybersecurity budget must allow for the necessary tools and technologies.
+To meet these requirements and avoid hefty fines, a cybersecurity budget must allow for the necessary security measures and services.
 In the HIPAA example, this includes focusing on data classification, encryption, and lifecycle management.

-Cybersecurity awareness training is no longer an item on an annual mandatory compliance checklist.
-It is imperative that all employees are included in these thorough training lessons because many cyberattacks are the result of improper security habits by employees.
+Cybersecurity awareness training is no longer an item on an annual mandatory compliance checklist or a simple lecture to explain the company’s security efforts.
+It is imperative that all employees are included in these thorough training lessons because many cyberattacks and data breaches are the result of improper security habits by employees.
+Effective budget allocation for cybersecurity training within the overall cybersecurity budget is crucial in preventing cybersecurity incidents.
+By investing in comprehensive training, companies can significantly reduce the risk of data breaches and enhance their overall security posture.

-With a cybersecurity budget, any new business initiatives should take into account IT department needs and cybersecurity threats.
-In doing this, a business can ensure the necessary practices and measures to keep it and its customers secure.
+With a cybersecurity budget, any new business initiatives should take into account the organization’s business objectives, cybersecurity needs, and cyber risks.
+In doing this, a business can ensure the necessary security services to keep it and its customers secure.
 For example, marketing departments may outsource content creation to third-party vendors, or customer support may decide to store all customer support cases with an outside business.
-Both of these scenarios present additional risks, which need to be taken into account.
+Both of these scenarios present additional risks, which need to be taken into account through vendor risk assessments to ensure adequate security measures are in place.

-Of course, this is a loaded question.
-It greatly depends on the business and the amount of data a business is holding.
-Not every company needs to allocate the same amount of money or percentage to cybersecurity protection, but every business does need to invest in a cybersecurity plan.
-Determining your business’s cybersecurity budget depends on several factors including risk assessment needs, company expenditures, and growth forecasting.
+Not every company needs to allocate the same amount of money or percentage to cybersecurity protection, but every business does need to invest in a cybersecurity plan to address their unique cybersecurity challenges.
+Determining your business’s cybersecurity budget depends on several factors, including risk assessment needs, company expenditures, and growth forecasting.
+By aligning the cybersecurity budget with business objectives, organizations can better mitigate cyber risks and protect their digital assets.

 In a recent study conducted by Deloitte and the Financial Services Information Sharing and Analysis Center, their findings indicated that financial service companies such as banks and investment firms dedicate less than 1 percent of their total revenue towards cybersecurity — or between 6 and 14 percent of their IT budget.